davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/security.md

-When servers in an {pivotal-gemfire-name} cluster have been configured with authentication and authorization enabled, clients must authenticate when connecting.
+When servers in an VMware GemFire cluster have been configured with authentication and authorization enabled, clients must authenticate when connecting.